madebymany/css-patterns/README.md

 # A CSS pattern library for Sass

 At Made by Many we love Sass and we love Bourbon.
-We use these technologies in alost every project we build and they give us a great base onto which we can build our CSS.
+We use these technologies in almost every project we build and they give us a great base onto which we can build our CSS.

 In addition we've been compiling a library of common CSS patterns for some time now.
 We noticed that we were reusing different patterns to produce effects and layouts in all our projects and decided to break them out into reusable chunks.